GovTechSG/oobee-desktop/README.md

 Enter and run the Oobee.app in the newly created folder in ../out.

 #### Run and Debug
-Enter the code below to build Oobee Desktop.
+Enter the code below to build Oobee.

 ```shell
 npm run build
 ```

-Finally to start Oobee Desktop enter the code below.
+Finally to start Oobee enter the code below.

 ```shell
 npm run start